aggrawal-ankur/gitbook/content/docs/debugging/wpd-2.md

 ### Event Monitoring

-Breakpoints and Debug exceptions are just two events.
+Breakpoints and debug exceptions are just two events.
 There are multiple events like fork, execve, syscall entry/exit, which the debugger can monitor.

 The kernel mediates all reads/writes, so the debugger cannot bypass protections directly.